What can a marketing consultant bring to your business?

 How much does it cost?

-Rates vary dependent upon their expertise, where they are based and the sector they operate in, but may range from £300 to £2,000 a day.
+Rates vary depending upon their expertise, where they are based and the sector they operate in, but may range from £300 to £2,000 a day.

-As a rule of thumb, consultant rates will be up to triple the actual wage of the position being covered.
+As a rule of thumb, consultant rates will be up to triple the actual wage of the position being covered but you won’t be paying for overhead costs.

 1. Free up your time